lingkangjie/ProjectManagement/cpp_threads/README.md

 - If main() finishes first, without calling pthread_exit explicitly itself

 ## Examples
-Each example is self-contained, details and explanations please reference the file respectively.
+Each example is self-contained, details and explanations please reference each file respectively.